fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 0xaaaadc770fc8  0x00000000000005d0
 ```

-According to the hexdump content of the `.got` section, it's originally filled with 0x00000000000005d0, which is the paddr of the `.plt` section.
+According to the hexdump content of the `.got` section, it's originally filled with 0x00000000000005d0, which is the address of the `.plt` section.
 It's the original lineage of plt and got.

 - iS
 - !readelf -SW a.out